 Standing in your kitchen on Thanksgiving Day, watching the prized turkey roast in the oven, it’s common to feel the need to do something.
-Just like with unnecessarily poking and prodding at burgers and steaks as they grill, it’s our natural impulse to want to be involved with our food as it cooks.
-So we open up the oven door, pull out the bird, admire the bubbling fat and the sumptuous scent, grab our trusty turkey baster and ogle as those liquids cascade down the bird.
+Sauces needs whisked, potatoes need mashed, heck, even vegetables roasting in the oven need turning every once in a while.
+It's our natural impulse to want to be involved with our food as it cooks.
+So, what do we do on Thanksgiving?
+We open up the oven door, pull out the bird, admire the bubbling fat and the sumptuous scent, grab our trusty turkey baster and ogle as those liquids cascade down the bird.
 Then we close the door and smile, content in the knowledge that we’re doing our part to help it along.

-Just think about it: What exactly are you trying to achieve by basting a turkey?
 If you’re looking to make the meat juicier, drizzling fat over the skin (which is waterproof) won’t accomplish much.
-And if you want your skin to be crisp and crackly, adding moisture to it won’t accomplish much either.
+It will just drip back down into the pan.
+And if you want your skin to be crisp and crackly -- adding moisture to it will make that crackling skin less likely.